nitronoid/go_presentation_demos/PITCHME.md

 ### Object oriented code (ish)

-- Go is an object oriented language in that it allows the creation of structs that inherit from one and other, and also have member functions.
+- Go is an object oriented language in that it allows the creation of structs that "inherit" from one and other, and also have member functions.
 - Go also allows the creation of interfaces.
-- Inheritence in Go does not work like other languages, types that implement an interface automatically inherit from it.
+- Inheritence in Go does not work like other languages, types that implement an interface automatically "inherit" from it.
 - Usually inheritance is described by an is-a relationship, but in Go it is an acts-like relationship.

 +++?code=oo_style_1.go&lang=golang&title=oo_style_1.go